Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: The Single-Lepton Channel

 We propose to go beyond this earlier work by focusing on the related but orthogonal final state: 1$\ell+nj$, $n$ \textit{small}.
 The main difference is that we allow for a significantly lower multiplicity in the final state.
 The low $E^{\text{miss}}_\text{T}$ in such scenarios is not due to dilution as above, but due to lepton number violating processes and/or lepton PDFs.
 Thus, unlike above, we require a strict upper limit on $E^{\text{miss}}_\text{T}$.
 In \cref{sec:implementation}, we define two separate search regions to cover what we think are the most relevant scenarios missed so far.

-Very recently, Ref.~\cite{Buonocore:2020erb} demonstrated that a specific example of the above — a final state with one energetic charged lepton, low $E^{\text{miss}}_\text {T}$, and exactly one energetic jet — may probe large unexplored regions of the leptoquark parameter space at the LHC.
-The $s$-channel leptoquark resonance is produced via the leptonic PDFs of the proton, mimicking the production at HERA \cite{Buchmuller:1986zs,Butterworth:1992tc,Dreiner:1994tj}.
-This has double the kinematic reach compared to leptoquark pair production, a smaller suppression from the leptoquark coupling compared to the Drell-Yan mode, and a dynamic boost compared to other single production modes.
-Thus, despite the suppression, the lepton PDFs allow us to probe regions that the other modes cannot.
-This idea forms the basis for the work that follows: How can these single lepton searches be generalized to exploit a wide range of new physics appearing in $s$-channel resonances.
+Very recently, Ref.~\cite{Buonocore:2020erb} demonstrated that a specific example of the above -- a final state with one energetic charged lepton, low $E^{\text{miss}}_\text {T}$, and exactly one energetic jet -- may probe large unexplored regions of the leptoquark parameter space at the LHC.\footnote{Also see Ref.~\cite{Haisch:2020xjd} for a generalization to the case of third-generation leptons and jets.} The $s$-channel leptoquark resonance is produced via the leptonic PDFs of the proton, mimicking the production at HERA \cite{Buchmuller:1986zs,Butterworth:1992tc,Dreiner:1994tj}.
+While the result may seem surprising at first due to the suppressed lepton PDFs, the point is that the $s$-channel resonance has double the kinematic reach compared to leptoquark pair production, and smaller suppression from the leptoquark coupling compared to the Drell-Yan mode.
+Thus, it can complement these modes~\cite{Crivellin:2021egp} by probing regimes where the leptoquark mass is beyond the pair production threshold, while the leptoquark coupling is not large enough for Drell-Yan to be effective.
+Further, it has a far cleaner signature and a dynamic boost compared to other single production modes.
+This idea forms the basis for the work that follows: How can these single-lepton searches be generalized to exploit a wide range of new physics appearing in $s$-channel resonances.

 Searches for 1$\ell+nj$ with $n$ small are yet to be performed.
 These would not only target leptoquarks but more generally theories that contain lepton number violation, or even some new interaction between leptons and quarks, such as a heavy partially leptophillic $Z'$~\cite{Buras:2021btx}.
 As an example of the former we will consider $R$-parity Violating SUSY in what follows.